michaelcychan/typescript-data-structures/README.md

-# data-structure-practice
+# Data Structure Practice
 This repo is for me to learn the basic data strcutures

-I attempt to learn different data structures by implementing my own versions using TypeScript.
+I attempt to learn different data structures by building them from scratch using TypeScript.

 ## Basic Linked List
-The Linked List Class `MyNumLinkedList` stores numbers.
-Each `MyNumLinkedList` consists of instances of the `MyNumberNode` class.
+The Linked List Class `MyLinkedList` stores generic type.
+Each `MyLinkedList` consists of instances of the `MyNode` class.

-Each `MyNumberNode` stores a number and a pointer to the next `MyNumberNode`.
+Each `MyNode` stores a generic data and a pointer to the next `MyNode`.

-The `MyNumLinkedList` class has the following functions:
+The `MyLinkedList` class has the following functions:
 ```
 .length()
 // to return the length of the list